FredKSchott/snowpack/README.md

 - **Simple** 💪 No bundlers required.
 Load [modern ESM packages](http://pikapkg.com) natively in the browser.
 - **Flexible** 🧘‍♂️ Handles dependency trees of any size, even ones that includes legacy Common.js packages.
 - **HTTP/2 Optimized** ⚡️ No more huge, cache-busting bundles.
-Browsers only download depedencies when they change.
+Browsers only download dependencies when they change.

 ## Quickstart